The Beyoncé Experience: Concert synopsis

 The show included many references such as to James Brown and Donna Summer as well as routines inspired by Sweet Charity and Marilyn Monroe.
-It opened in darkness, with Knowles emerging through a hole in the stage amidst smoke, sparkles and pyrotechnics to perform "Crazy in Love" with a snippet of Gnarls Barkley's "Crazy" in a sparkling silver gown and walking to the front of the stage, as fifteen disco balls hung from the ceiling.
-Her background band started playing the music to the funk song and while singing, Knowles walked up a huge staircase which moved forward in two places where her all-female band and three backup singers were positioned.
+It opened in darkness, with Beyoncé emerging through a hole in the stage amidst smoke, sparkles and pyrotechnics to perform "Crazy in Love" with a snippet of Gnarls Barkley's "Crazy" in a sparkling silver gown and walking to the front of the stage, as fifteen disco balls hung from the ceiling.
+Her background band started playing the music to the funk song and while singing, Beyoncé walked up a huge staircase which moved forward in two places where her all-female band and three backup singers were positioned.
 At the top of the staircase/mini-stage, she tore off the bottom of her dress and walked back down to the main stage.
 Her three backup singers came down as well and did the "uh-oh" dance from the song with her.

-During "Freakum Dress" Knowles played an air guitar, while the stage's stairs were lit green during "Green Light" which she performed with six female dancers.
+During "Freakum Dress" Beyoncé played an air guitar, while the stage's stairs were lit green during "Green Light" which she performed with six female dancers.
 She wore a belly-dancing outfit, including harem pants, while singing "Baby Boy".
 She descended the staircase holding an umbrella and was met by three guys wearing fatigues.
 A short section of the reggae classic "Murder She Wrote" was incorporated into "Baby Boy".
-During "Beautiful Liar", Knowles sang into a microphone that fell from the ceiling and performed a Shakira-styled dance similar to the song's music video; Shakira appeared on the video screen throughout the song.
+During "Beautiful Liar", Beyoncé sang into a microphone that fell from the ceiling and performed a Shakira-styled dance similar to the song's music video; Shakira appeared on the video screen throughout the song.
 "Naughty Girl" was also sung with Donna Summer's "Love to Love You Baby" being incorporated and while performing she belly-danced on the song's beat.
-"Me, Myself and I" was performed at a slower tempo than the original recording, after which Knowles sang "Dangerously in Love 2" with a snippet of "He Loves Me" by Jill Scott.
+"Me, Myself and I" was performed at a slower tempo than the original recording, after which Beyoncé sang "Dangerously in Love 2" with a snippet of "He Loves Me" by Jill Scott.
 She cried during "Flaws and All" and showed her "imperfections" before being embraced by a dancer dressed as an angel.
 During the performance of the song, she sang wide-eyed in a video close-up.
-The show continued with Knowles performing a ten-song Destiny's Child medley which contained female solidarity-themed songs.
-Knowles sang "Speechless" while seated on a sofa designed like a pair of lips.
+The show continued with Beyoncé performing a ten-song Destiny's Child medley which contained female solidarity-themed songs.
+Beyoncé sang "Speechless" while seated on a sofa designed like a pair of lips.